cartrawler/cartrawler.github.io/docs/reactive native/androidIntegration.md

 ...
 ```

 * To send information back to Javascript as for example, booking result.
-On the android side we create a class that extends ReactContextBaseJavaModule.
+On the Android side we create a class that extends ReactContextBaseJavaModule.

 ```kotlin
 class EventEmitterModule(reactContext: ReactApplicationContext?) :